JaydenMajor/Pages-In-Widgets/pagesinwidgets/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.7 =
+Major Update.
+New features and other general changes in the version of the plugin.

+= 1.6.1 =
+This version has better checks and valadations than older version.

 = 1.6 =
 Some users have had some problems with version 1.6 please use 1.6.1 or later.